-When the Ixian DLT Node first starts, the status text will display synchronizing while the software is retrieving the required information from the DLT network.
+When the Ixian S2 Node first starts, the status text will display connecting while the software is retrieving the required information from the Ixian DLT network.
 When this process has been completed, the status text will change to active.

 Changing the settings

-- -p DLT Port: If you are for some reason unable to port-forward the default port, 10234, you may use a different port.
+- -p S2 Port: If you are for some reason unable to port-forward the default port, 10235, you may use a different port.
 The

--pswitch will change which port the software uses for DLT communication.
+-pswitch will change which port the software uses for S2 communication.

 - –help: Displays a short help with some other, less frequently used command options.

-An alternative to creating a batch or shell script is the Ixian DLT configuration file, which can be used to configure the most important settings.
+An alternative to specifying parameters on the command line is the Ixian S2 configuration file, which can be used to configure the most important settings.

 The format of the file is simple INI (without sections):